AkaCoder404/AkaCoder404.github.io/_posts/2022-11-05-riscv-virtual-memory-system.md

 ![](https://s2.loli.net/2022/12/19/DOYGT7Hl9EPFCkR.png)

+The ASID, or Address Space Identifier is used to reduce context switching overhead.

 ## Virtual Address
 The Sv39 virtual address contains three 9-bit indices.
 Since $2^9 = 512$ , each table contains exaclty 512 entries, and each entry is exactly 8-bytes (64-bits) as shown below.
 The Sv39 virtual address contains VPN[x].
 The VPN stands for "virtual page number", which is essentially an index into an array of 512, 8 byte entries.
 So, instead of having the virtual address directly translate into a physical address, the MMU goes through a series of tables.
 With the Sv39 system, we can have one to three levels.
 Each level contains a table of 512, 8 byte entries.